SekerDAO/Usul/README.md

 These are external contracts registered with the Seele module that allow DAOs to choose and change the voting strategy they wish to use.
 A DAO may start with linear weighted voting and then swap to quadratic voting or any other strategy they would like to use.

-If a delegate has a vote on an active proposal, no delegetors will be able to undelegate until the proposal is passed or canceled.
+If a delegate has a vote on an active proposal, no delegators will be able to undelegate until the proposal is passed or canceled.
 A counter is incremented each time a delegatee votes on a proposal and must be decremented for each time a proposal is finalized.
 An optional delay to the ability of undelegating votes can be supplied to this contract.

 #### Linear Voting ERC20 delegation
 ```